Note: This is a special feature post by Carrie Finley-Bajak of CruiseBuzz.net.

 Like so many Americans who have immigrant roots, I set out on a mission to learn more about my heritage, which includes some DNA that can be traced to Scotland.

 My mission was to learn more about my clan (the Finley’s come from Clan Farquharson from the Scottish Highlands).
 With seven days of cruising around Scotland, I was confident that at the completion of the cruise, I would have a greater understanding of the region thanks to the long stays in port offered by Azamara.

 Under mostly cloudy skies, typical of the Scottish Summer, cruise passengers on the 14-night Golf Voyage had multiple opportunities to learn about the history, culture, politics, music, food, and pursuits that make the U.K.’s northernmost country so special.

 With longer stays in port (including three overnights near Edinburgh) we have experienced life like locals without the hassle of having to pack and unpack while traveling from city to city.
 Besides convenience, there is also value to knowing that after a day of exploring, the ship’s staff and crew are standing by to welcome guests home.

-My favorite part about returning to the ship after a day of exploring (either on my own or through a Cruise Global, Connect LocalSM shore excursions tour offered by the ship) is reconnecting with fellow passengers: there is something infectious about the buzz on the ship when guests start trickling back onboard eager and ready to share stories about places they have been.
+My favorite part about returning to the ship after a day of exploring (either on my own or through a Azamara Shore Excursions tour offered by the ship) is reconnecting with fellow passengers: there is something infectious about the buzz on the ship when guests start trickling back onboard eager and ready to share stories about places they have been.
 Azamara guests are well traveled, educated and full of curiosity, which makes for wonderful conversations.